 Parks & Open Spaces

-During the current Shelter-in-Place Order, Dublin playgrounds, dog parks, sports fields, and courts are closed until further notice.
-Water structures and drinking fountains will remain off until restrictions are lifted.
+During the current Shelter-in-Place Order, Dublin playgrounds, basketball courts, picnic and barbecue areas, water structures, and drinking fountains are off limits until restrictions are lifted.

 The City of Dublin takes great pride in its many wonderful parks and sports facilities.
 Dublin currently features over 20 neighborhood and community parks, sports fields, and open space areas for hiking or biking.
 As new neighborhoods begin to flourish, additional parks will be built to meet the needs of local residents.
 Our community parks include amenities such as: